florenciacomuzzi/k8s-environment-terraform/README.md

 ---

 ## Autoscaling
-The following features are enabled by the module:
+The following features are enabled by the gke module:
 * The cluster autoscaler in GKE is responsible for automatically adjusting the number of nodes in a node pool based on resource demands (like CPU and memory usage).
 * Node Autoprovisioning is a feature of GKE's cluster autoscaler but works at a higher level than